 The St. Vrain Roundup Club (SVRC) is a non-profit, “for fun” organization of horse lovers and families.
 The club provides an opportunity for people of all skill levels to participate in low-stress and low-cost horse shows and gymkhanas as well as have social opportunities with people who have similar interests.

-Social events include monthly pot-luck and club meetings during the winter months with some featuring equine-related guest speakers, a Thanksgiving potluck, a holiday party with year-end awards, and ride-outs such as clinics and trail rides.
+Social events include monthly club meetings during the winter months with some featuring equine-related guest speakers, a Thanksgiving dinner, a holiday party with year-end awards, and ride-outs such as clinics and trail rides.

 If you are interested in joining the St. Vrain Roundup Club please complete a SVRC 2020 Membership Application.

 The club depends heavily on its members to put on shows and events.
 Club members provide the support for club shows (flagging, announcing, ribbons, etc.).
 Use our SignUpGenius link to schedule your volunteer participation.
 Every member is encouraged to volunteer at two or more shows and participate in a committee.
 Committees coordinate social events and show support.